Easy Pan Poached Salmon with Cucumber Lemon Dill Sauce – Easy & Healthy Dinner Recipe

 We all know that we need to eat more heart healthy salmon, and this easy pan poached salmon with creamy cucumber dill sauce is the perfect way to tempt more salmon into your family’s diet.

-Serve this salmon with fresh tomato slices and brown rice with bits of feta cheese.
+Serve this salmon recipe with fresh tomato slices and brown rice with bits of feta cheese.